-Sky Lights was originally, and still is, written primarily for Arizona skies.
+Sky Lights was originally written primarily for Arizona skies.
 Now that Sky Lights is online with readers from other locations, that can cause a problem with some sky charts.
-Of course, posts about meteorological phenomena or earth science are “universal.”
 There are several websites that can compute your exact sky map for any location.
 See, for example: http://space.jpl.nasa.gov/.
 But there’s a simple correction you can make to my charts, as long as you know your latitude.

 Arizona is at a latitude of 34° north of the Equator.
 If you’re at latitude 44°, 10° farther north than Arizona, everything in my charts will be shifted 10° south.
 If you are at latitude 24°, 10° farther south than Arizona, everything in my charts will be shifted 10° north.

-Whatever your latitude, posted clock times will be correct for your location.
+Whatever your location, posted clock times will be correct for most celestial events.
 Check the Local Time & UT page on this website.
 Sunset times, however, will vary depending on your latitude.
 Here’s one of many online sunset/sunrise time calculators: http://www.calendar-updates.com/sun.asp.
-All you have to do is enter your ZIP or postal code.
+All you have to do is enter your postal code.